Civil–military relations during the Recep Tayyip Erdoğan government

 During the Recep Tayyip Erdoğan government, civil–military relationship moved towards normalization in which the influence of the military was reduced.
 During its nine-year reign, the ruling Justice and Development Party, or AKP, has often faced off against the military, gaining political power by challenging a pillar of the country's laicistic establishment.

 The ruling party, which came to power following the November 3, 2002 general elections, is not the first government to have tangled with the military in Turkey, where the powerful Turkish Armed Forces, or TSK, has periodically carried out coups d’état since the 1960s.
 But the shift in the balance of power in civil-military ties has been one of the most important changes the AKP has made to Turkey's political landscape.

 Under the party's tenure, the military, while it remains suspicious of the motives of the AKP, has become much less enthusiastic about making public statements on political issues and more cooperative in efforts to further align Turkey's standards to those of the European Union even when such moves would curb the TSK's own powers.

 Chiefs of the General Staff during Erdoğan's term of office

-The following persons served as Chief of the General Staff between 2002 and 2021:
+The following persons have served as Chief of the General Staff since 2002: